GabrielRosalesAzurdia/prograIIapi/readme.md

 ### Sell:
     - Products (Array - Product[])
     - Cost (Int - Sumatory of all the PriceAtMoment)
+    - Client (Int - connection to the user)
+    - Status (Bool - if its a close car or it is the cart that the user is using)

 ### Receipt:
     - Employee (Employee)